UPCOMING EVENT: Racking Awareness Training

 Nene House, Station Road, Watford Village, Northamptonshire, NN6 7XN

-HALF DAY TRAINING: Racking Safety Awareness Practical Training
+FULL DAY TRAINING: Racking Safety Awareness Practical Training

 The topics covered to educate your team include; health the safety, longevity of your racking system, what to except from an inspection, SEMA guidelines and racking visual assessment skills.